ninjazack/ninjazack.github.io/README.md

 - Cloudflare Web Analytics enabled.
 - Site copy fixes applied live: homepage `<title>` → "Zeqian Yu"; cv.html education entry → "Bachelor of Economics Sciences in Finance".
 - **2026-08-07:** UPV/EHU master completed; thesis moved to a Working Papers section marked "Under review"; CV `20260807` published to the site.
 - **2026-08-29 (UC3M starts):** switched from "incoming" to current everywhere.
 Homepage intro now names ONLY the current UC3M programme (the user wants prior degrees read from the CV, not repeated on the homepage). cv.html timeline entry `2026 – Present`.
 Meta description refreshed (the old one still said "monetary policy", which had been dropped from the interest chips).
-CV `20260829` published to `files/Zeqian_Yu_CV.pdf`.
+CV header switched from phone number to `Website: zeqianyu.com`.
+CV `20260829` published to `files/Zeqian_Yu_CV.pdf`. **Pushed and live.**

 ## Paper status history (thesis → journal)